 That one would fail and the other succeed is predictable enough.
 That’s how these things tend to go in Hollywood history when two duplicate projects arrive at roughly the same time.
 However, very rarely has race been the primary differentiation between two such high-profile projects, and those worries about what this says about Hollywood’s creativity still apply.

 As per Malcolm D. Lee’s own stated goals, Girls Trip has an undeniable cultural specificity, but it also carries universal themes which should be familiar to those few who did see Rough Night.
 These are both stories about sisterhood, about friends struggling to repair old wounds, about women behaving badly and getting by with a little help from their friends.

-They also play many of the same expected story beats, offering up the Bridesmaids-esque exploits of a group of women on an out-of-town weekend trip. .
-Each one has a recognizable leading lady, Johansson, and Hall, surrounded by funny character actresses, Jillian Bell, Ilana Glazer, Kate McKinnon, Zoe Kravitz on one side, Latifah, Haddish and Pinkett-Smith on the other.
+They also play many of the same expected story beats, offering up the Bridesmaids-esque exploits of a group of women on an out-of-town weekend trip.
+Each one has a recognizable leading lady, Johansson for Rough, and Hall for Girls, surrounded by funny character actresses, Jillian Bell, Ilana Glazer, Kate McKinnon, Zoe Kravitz on one side, Latifah, Haddish and Pinkett-Smith on the other.
 The women in both films strut through the city like they own it, are seen sharing a group hug on a bed together, roll their eyes at the over-the-top stylings and one-liners from the obvious wild card member of their little sistership, hit the local bars where they try to re-enact a dance they perfected together in their college days, etc. Sure enough, the two queen bees in the group (Hall and Latifah in Girls, Johansson and Bell in Rough) aren’t the friends they used to be, and that fracture and the need to repair it is the primary driving point of the story.